 Many of these items in the Puget Sound starts here list have ancillary benefits, if not direct benefit for PCB reduction.

 Some comments made about combining certain control actions.
 They are noted with the specific actions.

-Take-Back Programs
+PCB-containing Items Disposal Assistance